An Event Study of the Ethereum Transition to Proof-of-Stake: Validators

 While it may not be computationally intensive, validating requires a large capital commitment, a great deal of technical knowledge, and a round-the-clock connection to the network.
 There are, however, on- and off-chain methods for retail investors, who would otherwise be locked out due to these stringent demands, to become validators.
-Validation pools, such as Lido, have been a popular on-chain method of staking--in fact, as seen in Table \ref{tab:validators}, Lido is the dominant staker in the market.
-Essentially, network users pool their resources into Lido by purchasing its staking token, stETH.\footnote{The hash on the Ethereum Mainnet is 0xae7ab96520de3a18e5e111b5eaab095312d7fe84.} Lido then invests the pooled assets into the staking contract, and distributes the rewards amongst the investors.
+Validation pools, such as Lido, have been a popular on-chain method of staking--in fact, as seen in Table \ref{tab:validators}, Lido is the dominant staking pool in the market.
+Users pool their resources into Lido by purchasing its staking token, stETH.\footnote{The hash on the Ethereum Mainnet is 0xae7ab96520de3a18e5e111b5eaab095312d7fe84.} Lido then invests the pooled assets into the staking contract, and distributes the rewards amongst the investors.

 There are also off-chain solutions for retail staking, namely through centralized exchanges.
 As seen on Table \ref{tab:validators}, Coinbase is the second largest staker in part due to a service that mirrors Lido's on-chain pooling; Coinbase users can offer any amount of ETH to be pooled and staked in the deposit contract.
-Other centralized exchanges, like Kraken and Binance, offer similar services.
+Other centralized exchanges, like Binance, offer similar services; Kraken offered such a service for the duration of this sample, but have since shut down user stalking pools.
 Since daily issuance of new ETH to the validators is a function of the total amount of ETH staked, tracking the dominant validators may be important insofar as understanding the growth in ETH supply.

-The amount of ETH staked, rose on only one block during our merge window, as per Figure \ref{fig:eth_staked_supply}, block 15537126, which was 268 blocks prior to the merge.
-130 new validators were added, raising the staked supply of ETH by 4,160.

-Validators can't withdraw ETH from the staking contract until the Shanghai upgrade, at the earliest, which is anticipated to occur six to 18 months after the merge.
+Validators can't withdraw ETH from the staking contract until the Shanghai upgrade.
+At the time of the Merge, it was anticipated that the upgrade would take six to eighteen months, and it is now on pace for the lower end of that range, March 2023.\footnote{https://www.bloomberg.com/news/articles/2023-01-27/crypto-s-hottest-trade-risks-spurring-another-leverage-bubble\#xj4y7vzkg}